dev-plusplus/coding-docs/conventions/effective-programming-at-cobuildlab.md

-## 1.4 Manage errors and exceptional situations with Exceptions

-- Meaningful values like false or null or None or void do not represent properly an error scenario.
-- Raising exceptions allows you to be consistent with the result type of the function.
-- Allows the user of the function what to do on each scenario.
-- Avoids confusion comparing return values.

 # 2. Code Review:

 Code Review should be a practice used by all development teams as is probed technique that, done right improves the **effectiveness** of any code base.